-- COUN 6684: Introduction to Animal Assisted Interventions in Counseling, Idaho State University.
+- COUN 6684: Introduction to Animal Assisted Interventions in Counseling, Idaho State University (3 credits).
 Students will understand and demonstrate knowledge of the history, philosophy, and theoretical foundations of Animal Assisted Interventions in Counseling (AAI-C).
-This course will be offered online.
+Format: Asynchronous online, intensive 2-week seminar.

-- COUN 6685: Best Practices in Animal Assisted Therapy in Counseling, Idaho State University.
+- COUN 6685: Best Practices in Animal Assisted Therapy in Counseling, Idaho State University (3 credits).
 Students will understand and demonstrate knowledge of best practices in Animal Assisted Interventions in Counseling (AAI-C), with particular emphasis on professional ethics, provider competence, and animal advocacy.
-This course will be offered in an intensive, two-week format and available in person OR via webinar with Zoom teleconference technology.
+Format: Synchronous, available in person OR via Zoom teleconference technology, intensive 2-week seminar.

-- COUN 6686: Applied Practice in Animal Assisted Interventions in Counseling, Idaho State University.
+- COUN 6686: Applied Practice in Animal Assisted Interventions in Counseling, Idaho State University (3 credits).
 This experiential skills development course is designed to train students to be knowledgeable and competent to begin applied practice in AAI-C under supervision.
 The course will facilitate integration of essential AAI-C with students' existing counseling skills so that students may safely, ethically, and effectively incorporate AAI-C into the counseling process.
-This course will be offered in an intensive, one-week, in person only format.
+Format: In-person, intensive 10-day seminar.